ganesshkumar/obsidian-plugins-stats-ui/posts/2025-01-18-building-a-custom-score-function.md

 plugin.score = 0.5;
 ```

-## Where to see and create score fucntions?
+## Where to see and create score functions?

 - `[/scorer](https://www.obsidianstats.com/scorer)` page shows the list of all custom score functions.
 - `[/scorer/build](https://www.obsidianstats.com/scorer/build)` page is where we create our custom score functions from.